| Author |

 I got myself a little delima here.
 Before I re-installed windows xp professional on my desktop machine, I was able to access c:\documents and settings\user\ across the network while keeping its permissions as private for the desktop and allow user x from the laptop machine access.

+I cannot seem to find the area to set permissions on this folder.
 I right clicked it and went to properties but there is no security tab.

 I need some help here, if theres any technological geniuses out there who could lend me some help i'd love it greatly!